-May I ask a friend or relative to represent me in the case?
+May I ask a friend or relative to assist me in the case?

-No. You may only be represented by a lawyer.
+You may only be represented by a lawyer.
 This is true both in arbitration and in court.
-You cannot ask a friend or family member to represent you, unless he or she is a lawyer.
-Other people may help you outside of the hearings.
+However, an unpaid friend or family member may accompany and assist you, if in the judgment of the Arbitrator, your personal circumstances warrant such assistance.